juandavidlarraondo/budgr/docs/privacy.md

 ---

-*budgr is committed to financial empowerment through education, not data collection.*
+*Rooted is committed to financial empowerment through education, not data collection.*